Boostcom/bl-api-v3/source/includes/12_members.md

 **PUT** `api/v3/loyalty_clubs/:loyalty_club_slug/members/:id`

-Update member's properties with given ones.
+Update member's properties, consents and other with given ones.

-It is intended for partial updates - not given properties are neither deleted nor overwritten.
+It is intended for partial updates:
+* not given properties are neither deleted nor overwritten,
+* not given consents won't be changed in any way.

-If deleting attribute is intended, it's value should be sent as `null`.
+If deleting properties attribute is intended, it's value should be sent as `null`.

 This endpoint may return validation errors (`422`) because of current member data invalidity as loyalty club schema may get changed over time and make existing users invalid.

 ### URL Parameters